nanding0701/LightweightMPIprofiling/README.md

     ...
     call PROFILE_DYNAMIC_FINISH()

- Build application code
+ 3. compiling application code
-  need to link libmpit.a
+    need to link libmpit.a, -L<path to libmpit.a>/ -lmpit

  Outputs: